dart-lang/site-www/src/codelabs/async-await/index.md

 you working code examples and coding exercises.
 You can use these editors to test your knowledge by completing the exercises.

-Before you begin this codelab, you should:
+Here's what you should know to get the most out of this codelab:

-* Have programming experience in another language
+* Have programming experience in another language.
-* Know basic Dart syntax
+* Know basic Dart syntax.
-* Have some experience writing asynchronous code in another language
+* Have some experience writing asynchronous code in another language.

 This codelab covers the following material:

-* How to use the `async` keyword
+* How to use the `async` keyword.
-* How to use the `await` keyword
+* How to use the `await` keyword.
-* When to use `async` and `await` in your code
+* When to use `async` and `await` in your code.
-* How your code executes when using the `async/await` keywords
+* How your code executes when using the `async/await` keywords.
 * How to handle errors from an asynchronous call using `try/catch` expressions in async functions.
 * Where to find more information for the `async/await` material covered in this codelab.

-## Why async matters
+## Why asynchronous code matters

 Asynchronous operations let your program complete other work while waiting for an operation to finish.
 Some common processes that require asynchronous operations include:

-* Fetching data over a network
+* Fetching data over a network.
-* Writing to a database
+* Writing to a database.
-* Reading data from a file
+* Reading data from a file.

-To implement these features, you will need to learn about the `Futures` class as well as the `async` and `await` keywords.
+To implement these features, you will need to learn about the `Future` class as well as the `async` and `await` keywords.
 In Dart you cannot use synchronous code to handle asynchronous operations.